 Alongside our new product set we have listened to market feedback and invested in simplifying our point-of-sale journey for our Members and their supporting advisers.
 We have introduced automated underwriting by deploying UnderwriteMe into our processes which has significantly reduced the time spent assessing and underwriting new business applications.
-We have continued to invest in our PRISM administration platform to bring about a culture of continuous improvement and service levels around claims have significantly improved.
+We have continued to invest in our PRISM administration platform by moving PRISM to the cloud which will improve operational resilience for our systems and processes.